WebAssembly/component-model/design/mvp/WIT.md

 ### Keywords

-Certain identifiers are reserved for use in `wit` documents and cannot be used bare as an identifier.
+Certain identifiers are reserved for use in WIT documents and cannot be used bare as an identifier.
 These are used to help parse the format, and the list of keywords is still in flux at this time but the current set is: